-A Medicare Supplement Plan, or Medigap, is essentially “extra” health insurance offered through private insurance companies that helps pay costs not covered by the Original Medicare benefits plan (Medicare Plan A and B).
+A Medicare Supplement Plan, or Medigap, is essentially “extra” health insurance offered through private insurance companies that helps pay costs not covered by the Original Medicare benefits plan (Medicare Part A and Part B).
 A variety of Medigap plans are available to people who have Medicare but need support covering extra associated costs.
-Labeled A-H, there are ten standardized plans that cover different sets of gaps in Medicare.
+Labeled A-N, there are ten standardized plans that cover different sets of gaps in Medicare.
 We hope this Medicare supplement plans comparison guide helps you find the right policy for you.

 What Are Medicare Supplements?

 All Medigap plans cover Medicare Part A coinsurance and hospital costs up to one year after Medicare benefits are used up.
 Beyond that, the plans differ in gaps covered and percentage of those gaps covered.
 Medigap coverage includes copays, coinsurance, annual deductibles and health care costs outside of the U.S.